A Proximal Algorithm for Sampling: Problem formulation and Background

-As discussed earlier, to use ASF in sampling problems, we need to realize the RGO with efficient implementations.
-In the rest of this paper, we develop efficient algorithms for RGO associated with the two scenarios of sampling we are interested in, and then combine them with the ASF to establish a proximal algorithm for sampling.
-The complexity of the proximal algorithm can be obtained by combining the above convergence results for ASF and the complexity results we develop for RGO.
+To use the ASF for sampling problems, we need to realize the RGO with efficient implementations.
+In the rest of this paper, we develop an efficient algorithm for RGO associated with a potential satisfying \eqref{ineq:semi-smooth}, and then combine it with the ASF to establish a proximal algorithm for sampling.
+The complexity of the proximal algorithm can be obtained by combining the above convergence results for ASF and the complexity results we establish for RGO.
 The rest of the paper is organized as follows.
-In Section~\ref{sec:RGO} we develop an efficient algorithm for RGO associated with semi-smooth potentials via rejection sampling.
-This is combined with ASF to obtain an efficient sampling algorithm from semi-smooth potentials in Section~\ref{sec:main}.
-In Section~\ref{sec:composite}, we further extend the algorithm and results to the second setting we are interested in which involves composite potentials (smooth $+$ semi-smooth).
-In Section~\ref{sec:conclusion}, we present some concluding remarks and possible extensions.
-Finally, in Appendices~\ref{sec:technical}-\ref{sec:hybridopt}, we present some technical results and proofs omitted in the paper.
+In Section~\ref{sec:semismooth} we consider a special case of \eqref{ineq:semi-smooth} with $n=1$, develop an efficient implementation for RGO via rejection sampling, and establish complexity results for sampling from distributions with non-convex and semi-smooth potentials.
+In Section~\ref{sec:multiple}, we extend the aforementioned complexity results to the general cases \eqref{ineq:semi-smooth}.
+In Section~\ref{sec:convex}, we specialize \eqref{ineq:semi-smooth} to the case where $f$ is convex.
+In Section~\ref{sec:numericcs}, we present preliminary computational results to demonstrate the efficacy of the proximal sampling algorithm.
+In Section~\ref{sec:conclusion}, we present some concluding remarks.
+Finally, in Appendices~\ref{sec:technical}-\ref{sec:LMC}, we present technical results and proofs omitted in the paper and provide a self-contained discussion on solving a subproblem in the proximal sampling algorithm.